 For a more rugged adventure, strap on your snowshoes and head out to Northwest Camp, a secluded little cabin in the northwest corner of Connecticut.
 This cozy New England camping cabin is rented by the Appalachian Mountain Club year-round.

 You can park about 500 yards from the cabin on Mt.
-Washington road, but the road is closed in the winter, making this a 3.5-mile hike to the cabin.
-Northwest Camp sleeps 6 very comfortably, and stacked firewood is available for the woodstove.
+Washington Road, but the road is closed in the winter, making this a 3.5-mile hike to the cabin.
+Northwest Camp sleeps 6 very comfortably, and stacked firewood is available for the wood stove.

 During the summer months, this is a common retreat for Appalachian Trail Thru-Hikers.
 You still have to reserve the cabin in the winter, but you shouldn’t have a problem, except maybe on holiday weekends.
-Wildlife is plentiful here, and it’s not uncommon to see deer, fox, and even bear (spring through fall).
-This is a magical place for a family outing, and one of our favorite cabins in New England.

 Daicey Pond Campground Cabins, Baxter State Park, Maine

-Yes, it’s total wilderness, but the camping cabins at Daicey Pond Campground in Maine have propane lights!
-The Appalachian Trail runs right through the campground, and in the summer and fall, the cabins are usually filled with hikers hoping to make it to the trail’s northern terminus, the famous (or infamous) Mount Katahdin.
+In the summer and fall, the cabins are usually filled with hikers hoping to make it to the trail’s northern terminus, the famous (or infamous) Mount Katahdin.

-Park roads aren’t plowed in the winter, and it’s a 6-mile ski/snowshoe/hike to the cabins.
-Campers can choose from cabins that sleep from two to six people.
-Firewood is provided.
+Campers can choose from cabins that sleep from two to six people, and firewood is provided.
 From the campground, you’ll have an amazing view of Mount Katahdin, if it isn’t cloudy.

-Once you settle in, you can get busy exploring the ski trails, looking for wildlife, or even ice climbing.
 Winter conditions can be very harsh in Baxter State Park, so be sure to plan your trip carefully and pack all the essentials for winter camping.
 Pets are not permitted anywhere in Baxter State Park.

 Black Mountain Cabin, White Mountains, New Hampshire

-This is the cheapest New England cabin rental on the list and one of the most beautiful.
 Nestled in the mountains and surrounded by pasture for incredible views of Mount Washington and the Wildcat Ridge, the Black Mountain Cabin sleeps eight people comfortably.

 Amenities are rustic, but you are provided with wood for the woodstove and a broom for cleaning up.
 There is no running water, so plan on either bringing your own or melting snow for cooking and drinking.